 These dogs are not very fit for busy people.
 They are ideal for retired people usually.
 These dogs also require a lot of maintenance as their thick fur needs to be groomed and untangled very regularly.
 Being aggressive is also a rare personality trait of Pekingese dogs.

 How to Take Care of a Pekingese Dog

-Taking care of a Pekingese dog is usually a task as these tiny creatures require a lot of maintenance and grooming, especially as a puppy.
+Taking care of a Pekingese dog is usually a time consuming task as these tiny creatures require a lot of maintenance and grooming, especially as a puppy.
 Therefore, it is particularly important to consider several factors if you are thinking of adopting a Pekingese dog as your pet.
 Use the tips below to create a comfortable and safe space for them.

 Pekingese dogs require only balanced and small portions of food.
 However, they might behave like they need a lot more – which could eventually make them sick.
 Usually, their diet includes protein-rich items like pork, fish, and chicken.
 You can combine this with soy items, rice as well as green vegetables to give them a comprehensive diet.

 At regular vet appointments, keep an eye on signs of a heart murmur.
 Also look into the link between dog food with legumes and heart failure in dogs, because you may prefer a legume-free dog food.